Types Of DSLR Lenses And Their Uses

 - One downside to fisheye lenses is that they are not flattering to people and as such should not be used for portraits unless it is all in good fun.

-- Wide-angle lenses are great for taking pictures of landscapes, cityscapes, and for photography in cramped areas.
+- Wide-angle lenses are great for taking pictures of landscapes, cityscapes, night photography and for photography in cramped areas.

 - A wide-angle lens will still cause distortion to subjects that are close to the lens, but the distortion is not as bad as the fisheye lens.
 Some creative work done with wide-angle lenses includes the Twisted-Whiskers Calendar line.